 In Google Ads, you can adjust bids at the campaign or ad group level.
 To set these adjustments, go to “Devices” and set the percentage of bid adjustment.
 The available devices are desktop computers, mobile phones, tablets, and TV screens.

-In the “Devices” report, you can not only correct bids but also get useful data for adjustments.
-For example, metrics such as Conversions, Cost per Conversion and Conversion Rate will come in handy.
+In the “Devices” report, you can correct bids and get useful data for adjustments.
+For example, metrics such as Conversions, Cost per Conversion, and Conversion Rate will come in handy.

 How to use device bid adjustments properly:

 - Don’t immediately set a big adjustment.
 It’s better to move step-by-step.
 For example, set a -10% adjustment and monitor the related metrics.
 If the result satisfies you, stop correcting.
 Otherwise, set a higher adjustment.